rodrigo-o-feliciano/Locking-DevTools-and-Context-Menu/README.md

 # Locking-DevTools-and-Context-Menu

-## Funcionalidades
+## Features

-- Bloqueia o acesso ao DevTools do navegador (desktop).
+- Blocks access to the browser's (desktop) DevTools.
-- Bloqueia o acesso ao Menu de Contexto do navegador (usado para impedir o acesso ao Salvar Como).
+- Blocks access to the browser's Context Menu (used to prevent access to Save As).

-## Como usar
+## How to Use

-1. Faça o link deste documento com o seu HTML.
+1. Link this document with your HTML.
-2. Uma vez instalado, o acesso ao DevTools e ao Menu de Contexto será bloqueado automaticamente.
+2. Once installed, access to the DevTools and Context Menu will be automatically blocked.
-3. Personalize o as labels e redirecionamentos
+3. Customize the labels and redirects.

-## Contribuição
+## Contribution

-Contribuições são bem-vindas!
-Sinta-se à vontade para enviar pull requests para melhorar este aplicativo.
+Contributions are welcome!
+Feel free to send pull requests to improve this application.

-## Suporte
+## Support

-Se você tiver alguma dúvida, problema ou sugestão, por favor, abra uma issue neste repositório.
+If you have any questions, issues, or suggestions, please open an issue in this repository.

-## Licença
+## License

-Este aplicativo é distribuído sob a Licença MIT.
-Para mais informações, leia o arquivo `LICENSE` incluído neste repositório.
+This application is distributed under the MIT License.
+For more information, please read the `LICENSE` file included in this repository.